Getting started...

 Proudly serving the communities of the Greater Cleveland area and beyond!

-🏳️⚧️🏳️🌈 And we take special PRIDE in serving our BIPOC, Trans, and Queer students and their families! 🏳️⚧️🏳️🌈 Many thanks to The Buckeye Flame for helping us to reach our students in most need of a safe and affirming space to learn and to realize their driving dreams! |
+🏳️⚧️🏳️🌈🇺🇸 And we take special PRIDE in serving our BIPOC, Trans, Queer, Jewish, and Neurodiverse students and their families as well as those who have proudly served in the U.S. Armed Forces! 🏳️⚧️🏳️🌈🇺🇸 Many thanks to The Buckeye Flame for helping us to reach our students in most need of a safe and affirming space to learn and to realize their driving dreams! |

 Safe Pass Mission Statement

-To provide education in safe motor vehicle operation; to promote confidence, independence, compassion, and empathy in our students; to fundamentally change the way that drivers in the greater Cleveland area think about and use turn signals; to build lasting relationships with students and their families.
+To provide education in safe motor vehicle operation in a safe, affirming, and supportive environment; to promote confidence, independence, compassion, and empathy in our students; to fundamentally change the way that drivers in the greater Cleveland area think about and use turn signals; to build lasting relationships with students, their families, and the communities we serve. |

 Driver training schools are licensed by the Department of Public Safety through the Ohio Driver Training Program Office located at: